Pauline (Sidman) Grand - Jewish Journal

-Beloved wife of the late Bertram Grand.
-Dear daughter of the late Bella Sidman.
-Devoted mother of Russell Grand and adoring mother-in-law of Marcy Grand.
-Loving sister of the late Samuel Schneiderman, Mischa Schneiderman, Mollie Jordan, and Evelyn Fisher.
-Pauline is also survived by several other loving family members.
+Pauline was born in Boston, grew up in the Dorchester.
+She excelled in her studies and attended the Jeremiah Burke High School in Boston and went on to Simmons College.
+Her professional career started in copywriting and public relations.
+In 1952, she married Bertram Grand and became a full-time housewife and mother on the birth of her son, Russell.

+Pauline was a meticulous homemaker, bookkeeper, party planner and social organizer.
+She ran her home neatly and was fastidious about her appearance and surroundings.
+She was a wonderful cook and orchestrated holidays and celebrations, in and out of her home, masterfully.
+She enjoyed years of great travel, food, music, cultural and social events and would never pass up a great Maj-Jongg session, bingo game or chance to gamble at Foxwoods Casino.

-Graveside services were held at Zviller Cemetery, 776 Baker St., West Roxbury on Nov.
-12. In lieu of flowers, donations in Pauline’s memory may be made to the Grand Family Kiddush Fund, Adams Street Shul, 168 Adams St., Newton, MA 02460.
-(Stanetsky Memorial Chapels, Brookline)
+Interment was at the Zviller Cemetery in West Roxbury.
+Donations in Pauline’s memory can be made to the Grand Family Kiddish Fund of the Adams Street Shul, Newton.

 Leave a Reply